LiorSinai/liorsinai.github.io/_posts/2021-08-10-sudoku-reader-part1-intro.md

 The algorithm is not robust and is prone to false positives.
 That is, because of the weak assumptions made, anything vaguely representing a grid - a painting or a cupboard - will be identified as the Sudoku grid.
 The machine learning algorithm is also not robust to noise so it will then "see" numbers in this random object.
 It is up to the user to avoid these problems by only feeding in clear, well lit images of Sudoku grids.

-For an indepth explanation of each step, please see the folowing posts:
+For an in-depth explanation of each step, please see the following posts:
 - Preprocessing, grid extraction and quadrilateral fitting: [part 2][grid_extraction].
 - Image warping and digit extraction:  [part 3][digit_extraction].
 - Digit classification using machine learning: [part 4][machine_learning].